 While lightly oiled fruit roll sheet is sitting on the counter, pour puréed fruit onto it.
 Spread with a spatula to form a uniform layer about 1⁄4 inch thick.
 Position filled fruit roll sheet on dehydrator tray and then place tray onto power base, being careful not to spill the fruit purée onto the base.
-Begin drying.
+Set temperature to 135°F (57°C) and begin drying.
 Average drying time for all fruit rolls is 4 to 7 hours.

 Acceptably dried fruit rolls will be slightly tacky to the touch, but will not indent when touched in the center.
 Begin checking the fruit roll after 4 hours of drying.
+If drying more than one fruit roll, be sure to check all of the trays.
 If additional drying time is needed, recheck every 30 minutes.

 While slightly warm, starting from the outer edge, carefully peel the fruit roll from the sheet.
-Loosely roll in plastic wrap or waxed paper and follow "Packaging and Storing Dried Food" information on page 9.
+Loosely roll in plastic wrap or waxed paper and follow "Packaging and Storing Dried Food" information on page 11.
 For immediate enjoyment, cut in strips or roll and cut into serving pieces.